A new tactic by the Ku Klux Klan has its leaders happy while newspaper publishers are enraged.

 "We're just using our constitutional right to get our message out," Imperial Wizard Jeff Berry, based in Butler, Ind., told The Associated Press.
 "They can tell us to stop, but until they show us a law, we're not."

 The Klan has used the technique in North Carolina, Pennsylvania, Texas and, most recently, California.
 Their pamphlets have vowed to "deport every African back to Africa where they belong" and promised to "solve the [expletive] problem by FORCE."

 The legality of the Klan's new tactic is unclear.
-Pennsylvania officials have told some publishers that their only recourse is charging theft of services, based on the fact most of the newspapers sell advertisers the right to insert their fliers.
+Pennsylvania officials have told some publishers that their only recourse is charging theft of services, based on the fact most of the newspapers sell advertisers the right to insert their flyers.
 In California, police are investigating to see if the pamphlets violated state hate crime laws.